reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.

 Provisioned IOPS storage is designed to meet the needs of I/O-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput.

+The magnetic storage type is still supported for backward compatibility and is not used for any new storage needs.

 ## Features of Spring Cloud AWS JDBC
 Spring Cloud AWS JDBC module enables our Java applications to access databases created in AWS RDS with standard JDBC protocol using a declarative configuration.
 Some of the main features provided by this module are: